Laurent920/ArUCo_Markers_Pose/README.md

 ## 4. Pose Estimation
 The file `pose_estimation.py` contains the code that performs pose estimation after detecting the ArUCo markers.
-You need to provide the video
+You need to provide the video :

+`python -m ArUCo_Markers_Pose.pose_estimation --video "./GX011050.MP4" --show True`

-You can find more details on other parameters using `python pose_estimation.py --help`
+You can find more details on other parameters using `python -m ArUCo_Markers_Pose.pose_estimation --help`

 ### <ins>Notes</ins>